siathema/sefi/README.md

 chmod a+x ./sefi
 ```

-Next run sefi with the directory of your choosing to generate a jason file for sefi:
+Next run sefi with the directory of your choosing to generate a json file for sefi:
 ```
 ./sefi [Path to directory]
 ```